wordplaydev/wordplay/LANGUAGE.md

 Bindings declare all provided names in scope, so they can be referred to by any of their aliases, without using a matching language tag.

+#### _evaluation_

+Binds evaluate in 1) blocks, 2) when offering a default value for a function evaluation, 3) when offering a default evaluation for a table row.
+In all of these cases, they evaluate their value expression, bind it in scope using all of the bind's names, and then evaluate to the value.

 ### Block

 > BLOCK → DOCS? evalopen (BIND|EXPRESSION)+ evalclose